aaroncreager/Aaron-Creager-Profile/README.md

 <a href="https://www.linkedin.com/in/aaron-creager-679254268/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with an intrest Cyber Security and Network administration.
+I am a recent graduate with an interest in Cyber Security and Network administration.

 ## Objective